Execution of Al-Sadek Hamed Al-Shuwehdy: Execution

 As Al-Shuwehdy kicked and writhed on the gallows, Huda Ben Amer, then a young Gaddafi loyalist, stepped forward, and grabbed his legs, pulling hard on his body until the struggling stopped.
 Her actions brought her to the attention of Gaddafi, and she was given a government position and rapidly promoted in the ranks.
 She later twice became the mayor of Benghazi and one of Libya's richest and most powerful women.
-Her intervention during Al-Shuwehdy's execution earned her the nickname "Huda the executioner".
+Her intervention during Al-Shuwehdy's execution earned her the nickname "Huda the Executioner".
 Amer was captured in Tripoli by National Transitional Council forces during the Libyan civil war in September 2011.

-The previous month Gaddafi's Bab al-Aziziya compound in Tripoli had been raided in an attempted coup planned by the National Front for the Salvation of Libya.
+Al-Shuwehdy's execution happened a month after a raid on Gaddafi's Bab al-Azizia compound carried out by the National Front for the Salvation of Libya with the backing of the CIA.
 Al-Shuwehdy's cousin Magdi was killed in the raid.
 In the aftermath, 2,000 people were arrested and twelve were publicly hanged in their home towns.
 Other hangings were later broadcast, and re-broadcast, on Libyan state television.

 Live broadcast

 The execution was broadcast live on state television.
-The film of his trial and execution was rediscovered in 2011 during the Libyan Civil War by Peter Bouckaert, a researcher for Human Rights Watch.
-Bouckaert was assisted by British photographer Tim Hetherington; it was the last project that Hetheringon was working on at the time of his death.
+The film of his trial and execution was rediscovered in 2011 during the Libyan civil war by Peter Bouckaert, a researcher for Human Rights Watch.
+Bouckaert was assisted by British photographer Tim Hetherington.
+It was the last project that Hetherington was working on at the time of his death.
 The trial was viewed live on television by many Libyans but had not been seen in full since 1984.
-The footage of the trial was given to Brouckaert by Shwehdi's brother Ibrahim, who gave four Beta video tapes to be digitized and preserved.
+The footage of the trial was given to Brouckaert by Al-Shuwehdy's brother Ibrahim, who gave four Beta video tapes to be digitized and preserved.